Control Flow

 Tail Recursion

-(* Tail Recursive *)
+(* ML, Tail Recursive *)

 fun gcd x y = if y = 0 then x else gcd y (x mod y)